What is a Basenji

 What does the Basenji Hound look like?

 The neck is slender but muscular, atop a slim but muscular set of shoulders over slender front legs with smooth hair but seemingly wrinkled in places.
-The Basenji has a slender but muscular body frame similar to a boxer but thinner across the chest.
+The Basenji has a slender but muscular body frame similar to a boxer dog but thinner across the chest.
 The back is straight with little curvature, of medium length.

 A slim waist leading to curving hips at the rear end give rise to a corked or twisted upright tail, usually slipping to one side atop muscular hind top legs and slim legs to the feet.

-Colours tend to be Chestnut Red and White (Most Common), then there is also a mix of Black and White, Tri-colours of Black, Tan and White and a Brindle similar to that of some Greyhounds.
+Colours tend to be Chestnut Red and White (Most Common), then there is also a mix of Black and White, Tri-colours of Black, Tan and White and also a Brindle similar to that of some Greyhounds.

 Characteristics of the Basenji